ARM-software/vscode-cmsis-csolution/README.md

 This extension provides support for working with CMSIS solutions (csolution projects).
 It can be installed individually or together with other extensions contained in the **Keil Studio Pack** available for Visual Studio Code Desktop.
 Check the extension pack Readme first if you want to install the extensions using the pack.

-The **Arm CMSIS csolution** extension can work in combination with the **Arm Device Manager** (Identifier: `arm.device-manager`) and **Arm Embedded Debugger** (Identifier: `arm.embedded-debug`) extensions.
+The **Arm CMSIS csolution** extension can work with the **Arm Device Manager** (Identifier: `arm.device-manager`) and **Arm Embedded Debugger** (Identifier: `arm.embedded-debug`) extensions.

 This Readme explains how to set up your development environment to be able to work with CMSIS solutions in Visual Studio Code.

-Once your development environment is ready, you can clone a csolution example project, install the CMSIS-Packs required for the example, and then start working with the example.
+Once your development environment is ready, you can clone a csolution example project, install the CMSIS-Packs required, and then start working with the example.

 Note that you can convert a Keil MDK project in `.uvprojx` format to a csolution project from the **Arm CMSIS csolution** extension as explained in this Readme.